mobile app bar

 follow google news

-For Stafford, this one stung differently.
+This loss would definitely sting Stafford.
 It was the first time in his career that he reached the NFC Championship Game as a starter.
 Across the field was Sam Darnold, a quarterback whose own story had come full circle.
-Darnold had previously been part of a conference title run as a backup with the 49ers two years ago, but after seven turbulent seasons.
-He finally broke through as a starter.

-In doing so, he became the first quarterback from the 2018 NFL Draft class, which included Baker Mayfield and MVPs Josh Allen and Lamar Jackson, to win a conference championship as a starter.
-And yet, on this night, the story was still Stafford versus the moment.
+Darnold had previously been part of a conference title run as a backup with the 49ers two years ago.
+And, after seven turbulent seasons, he finally broke through as a starter this campaign.
+And he became the first quarterback from the 2018 NFL Draft class, which included Baker Mayfield and MVPs Josh Allen and Lamar Jackson, to win a conference championship as a starter.

-The wrath of a city desperate to will its beloved Seahawks back to the Super Bowl rained down on Stafford from the opening snap.
-With the stakes impossibly high, the 12s were committed to making life hell for him.
-It was Stafford versus the howling crowd, conspiring alongside the league’s No. 1 defense.
+However, Sunday night’s story was still Stafford versus the moment.
+The wrath of a city desperate to will its beloved Seahawks back to the Super Bowl rained down on the Rams quarterback from the opening snap.

 Stafford did everything possible.
 He elevated an offense powered by Puka Nacua (9 catches, 165 yards, TD), Davante Adams (89 yards, TD), and a balanced backfield and managed to throw 52 touchdowns.
-The Rams came up short anyway.
-Asked shortly after about the future, about next season, about what comes next, Stafford wasn’t dismissive.
+The Rams came up short, though.

+Asked shortly after the game about the future, about next season, about what comes next, Stafford wasn’t dismissive.
 But he was clear.
 “I can’t generalize six months of my life 10 minutes after a loss,” he said.

 Stafford just finished one of the best seasons of his career.
 The Rams will retool through the draft and free agency.
 And if Stafford has anything to say about it, this isn’t how his story ends.